 find :search_path -depth -type d -empty -deleteThe -depth flag flips find's default traversal order so that parents are processed after their children.
 Without -depth, find tries to remove a parent first, sees it's not empty (because the children haven't been processed yet), and skips it.
 Then it removes the children.
 The parent is now empty but find has already moved past it.

--delete implies -depth automatically in GNU find when combined with -type d, but being explicit is safer for cross-platform scripts.
+GNU find's -delete always implies -depth for the whole traversal, but being explicit is safer for cross-platform scripts.

 Two-pass cleanup: files then empty directories